An emotionally unstable individual sits on the ground

 Relationship problems

-Emotional instability can lead to problems in relationships, as the intense emotions and mood swings can be challenging for loved ones to handle.
+Emotional instability can lead to problems in relationships, as intense emotions and mood swings can be challenging for loved ones to handle.
 This can lead to conflicts, arguments, and a breakdown in communication.

 Poor work or academic performance